Centimitr/approx-matching-compare/README.md

 ## Performance

 Developed and tested under macOS 10.13.4.
 The machine used is 2.6GHz Intel Core i7 (4 cores, 8 threads) with 16GB memory.

-The program is written to fully utilise the multi-threading performance and consume at most 8.5GB memory.
-As the machine is 4 cores 8 threads, the program is always using around 770% CPU load, and can finish the 10 defined task in 3m30s (GED in 1m20s).
+CPU load keeps around 770%, and can finish the 10 defined task in 3m30s (GED in 1m20s).

-So I think its performance is **quiet good**.
-The program is not much optimized for memory usages, as the load is easy for my machine.
+I do not clean the memory when after using a method, it is meaningless for me but it might affect your tasks' performance.
+The GED method implmented using two columns to save memory so it does not support looking back.

-## Complex description of How to run
+## Complex - How to run

 1. Install Go 1.8+, [https://golang.org/dl/](https://golang.org/dl/)
 2. Run `$ go build` in this directory